 Additionally, you can reduce the amount of the needed data by applying transfer learning and data augmentation.

 In the first case data from a related application can be used to pre-train a neural network, and then the real data is used to fine tune it.
 This is most commonly seen in image recognition where a pre-trained ImageNet acts as a starting point.

 In the second case, data can be modified to make your dataset artificially bigger.
 For voice recognition this usually includes

 - adding background noise

 - adding reverberation,

 Building a model

 With the needed data in place, you’re ready to build your neural network.
 Tensorflow offers a good tutorial on how to do simple audio recognition.
-The open source project Honk provides a Pytorch implementation.
-The training can be done on a reasonably powerful GPU at home or using cloud services.
+If you want to get started quickly we provide a free audio recognition software which runs locally on embedded systems.

 Not a silver bullet